MicrosoftDocs/win32/desktop-src/WmiSdk/swbemmethod-inparameters.md

 ---
-Description: The InParameters property of the SWbemMethod object is an SWbemObject object whose properties define the input parameters for this method. ms.assetid: fba1bb97-29f9-41d3-8ecc-f283989118c1 ms.tgt_platform: multiple
+description: The InParameters property of the SWbemMethod object is an SWbemObject object whose properties define the input parameters for this method. ms.assetid: fba1bb97-29f9-41d3-8ecc-f283989118c1 ms.tgt_platform: multiple
 title: SWbemMethod.InParameters property (Wbemdisp.h)